Industry knowledge

 How to care and maintain Dutch velvet fabric?

-Caring for Dutch velvet curtain fabric is essential to maintain its appearance and extend its lifespan.
+Dutch velvet curtain fabric is essential to maintain its appearance and extend its lifespan.
 Proper care and maintenance help preserve the luxurious qualities of the fabric.
 Here are some tips for caring for and maintaining Dutch velvet fabric:

 1. Regular Dusting: